bitvijays/bitvijays.github.io/source/_posts/2014-10-07-linux-essentials.markdown

 <ol>
 <li>Vi : Powerful Editor:
 {% codeblock %}
 vi <filename>              - Open a file to edit in Vi editor.
 Two modes                  - Command and Insert Mode.
 All commands below are in command mode.
 :q                         - Quit.
 :wq                        - Save and close.
 :syntax on                 - Turn on Syntax highlighting for C programming and other languages.
 :set number                - Turn on the line numbers.
 :set nonumber              - Turn off the line numbers.
-:u                      - Undo one change. dd                      - Delete current line. d$                      - Delete the text from where your cursor is to the end of the line. dnd                     - Delete n lines. yy                      - Yank or copy current line. y$, yny                 - Similar to delete lines. p                       - Paste the line in the buffer in to text after the current line.
+:set spell spelllang=en_us - Turn spell checking on with spell language as "en_us" :set nospell               - Turn spell checking off :u                         - Undo one change. z=                         - If the cursor is on the word ( which is highlighted with spell check), Vim will suggest a list of alternatives that it thinks may be correct. dd                         - Delete current line. d$                         - Delete the text from where your cursor is to the end of the line. dnd                        - Delete n lines. yy                         - Yank or copy current line. y$, yny                    - Similar to delete lines. p                          - Paste the line in the buffer in to text after the current line.
 {% endcodeblock %}
 Two configurations files which are important:
 <ul>